 Unfortunately, both angel biases and angel vanity are completely unsubstantiated.

 To begin with the latter: The previous success of somebody who has become an angel may very well have something to do with her or his abilities.
 But it is never ever exclusively thanks to the managerial, intellectual or investor qualities, that this person succeeded in whatever they did before.
 There is always a substantial element of luck, which, of course, is almost always eliminated in retrospective rationale.

-Just yesterday I read an article in German business weekly WirtschaftsWoche about managerial hubris.
-The article quoted Daniel Kahneman’s (about whom I also post a lot these days) “Overconfidence-Effect”, which shows that people in general and managers in particular know far less than they actually believe they would.
-Their hubris may well have served as an asset when angels were still in their previous roles in that it may have helped them collect stamina, resilience and persuasive powers.
-But in their angel capacity, where analytic precision and a and somewhat distanced “cool” are in demand, arrogance is a hindrance.
+Just yesterday I read an article in the German business weekly WirtschaftsWoche about managerial hubris.
+The article quoted Daniel Kahneman’s (about whom I also post a lot these days) “Overconfidence-Effect”, which shows that people in general and managers, in particular, know far less than they actually believe they would.
+Their hubris may well have served as an asset when angels were still in their previous roles in that it may have helped them collect stamina, resilience, and persuasive powers.
+But in their angel capacity, where analytic precision and a somewhat distanced “cool” are in demand, arrogance is a hindrance.